JiankunN2/JiankunN2.github.io/readme.md

 The overall structure of the hardware is designed by 3D modeling.
 Then the parts are either laser cut or 3D printed according to their shape and size.
 The built model of the smart closet had plenty of space for different parts including servos and hangers to be installed.
 The hardware parts were also tested.
 Connected to Arduino, the specific servos can successfully react to the commands from the user accordingly.

 Though the project had already achieved my purpose successfully, I believe that there are much more improvements to be made.
 First, the training dataset and my web crawler can be connected so the AI has access to the newest fashion over the world, re-examining its accuracy.
-Also, there must be better ways, say MySQL database, to store information about clothing pictures except csv files that I can utilize.
+Also, there must be better ways, say MySQL database, to store information about clothing pictures except csv files that I can utilize.</p>